allebone/help.omni.af.mil/docs/PEX/Training.md

     1. Enters the certificate Thumbprint in the Continuation Training > ARMS tab > Settings page.
 The Thumbprint has to be entered only once for the database.
 The Thumbprint is then visible to, and used by, every squadron in the database.

 !!!
 CAUTION
-     This value is used by al squadrons in the database.
-Changes should be made with care as they affect al units in the database.
+     This value is used by all squadrons in the database.
+Changes should be made with care as they affect all units in the database.

 ### Import from ARMS to PEX